 You can see the upper section are the new siding.

 Originally I had intended one side be for the chickens and the other for the ducks.
 It turns out that the ducks we have don’t like to be kept inside, that may change if we get some more in the future.
 We are planning on getting some turkeys in June and they will go in this side.
 We are also thinking someday having cattle and purchasing large animal automatic feeders.
 We also have been searching for some farm equipment that we can use, and have found out there may be a need for some hose couplings every now and then.
 Thankfully we read more about it here, so whenever we need such items we know where to go.

 We started getting a little nervous about a fox or some other kind of animal getting to them, so we decided to go to the gun store to see if we could find a solution, other than just well, shooting them.
 We did run into a few good options, from BB guns to a couple of motion sensing alarms that we can install for monitoring.
 We couldn’t settle so we didn’t get anything just yet.
 We have time to think about it still, which is what we opted for.

 I build these lower walls with bead board that came from an auction.
 The upper half is covered with chicken wire.

 Chicken wire installed and door hung.

 On the side for the chickens I build some nesting boxes.
-I wanted to be able to collect eggs from the back side of the coop without having to go inside, I had originally planned on having doors open on each nest box.
+I wanted to be able to collect eggs from the back side of the coop without having to go inside, and place these inside vintage egg cartons.
+I had originally planned on having doors open on each nest box.
 While looking around I heard about roll away nest boxes to eliminate broken eggs and ease of collection.
 I could not find any plans so I came up with these.
 I build these with a 5 degree slope, we will see if this works or not.
 I do plan on getting some nesting pads to keep the hens in there to do their job and get out.

 This is the back side of the nesting boxes, I will be attaching a lip to catch the eggs as they roll out.